[Much of my site will be useless to you if you've got the images turned off!]

 Thus, in the forty-seven regiments of the column of attack, about 15,000 men, there were to be nineteen regiments from Virginia, fourteen from North Carolina, seven from Alabama, four from Mississippi, and three from Tennessee.
 If Perry were employed in support, three Florida regiments would be added; if Perrin were called in, he would lead the five South Carolina regiments that had been McGowan's and previously Gregg's famous brigade.
 And if Wright were needed, his Georgians would be ready again.
 Every Southern state east of the Mississippi was, or might be, represented in the assault — the Army of Northern Virginia at its p118 best, a cross-section of the Confederacy, city dwellers and the sons of great planters, men from the tidal waters and from the hungry mountains, scholars and illiterates, the inheritors of historic names and the unrenowned sons of the poor.
 Hungry, athirst, dirty, they waited under the noonday sun whose fiery course was to decide whether America would be two nations.

-On o'clock in the stately house in Richmond where Indicates a West Point graduate and gives his Class.Davis, sick and anxious,40 looked up expectantly for a telegram from Lee whenever a knock came at his door; noon along the Mississippi, as Pemberton with heavy heart was penning a letter asking terms of General Indicates a West Point graduate and gives his Class.Grant for the surrender of Vicksburg; tea time in London, and a sealed letter on the desk of John Bigelow, telling Secretary Seward he was satisfied that Lee's invasion of Pennsylvania had been made in concert with J. A. Roebuck's proposal in the House of Commons that Her Majesty's government enter into negotiations with foreign powers for the recognition of the Confederacy.41 Almost on the hour, the silence of the fields around Gettysburg was broken by a gun on the Emmitsburg road.
+On o'clock in the stately house in Richmond where Indicates a West Point graduate, Class of 1828: a link to his biographical entry in Cullum's Register.Davis, sick and anxious,40 looked up expectantly for a telegram from Lee whenever a knock came at his door; noon along the Mississippi, as Pemberton with heavy heart was penning a letter asking terms of General Indicates a West Point graduate, Class of 1843: a link to his biographical entry in Cullum's Register.Grant for the surrender of Vicksburg; tea time in London, and a sealed letter on the desk of John Bigelow, telling Secretary Seward he was satisfied that Lee's invasion of Pennsylvania had been made in concert with J. A. Roebuck's proposal in the House of Commons that Her Majesty's government enter into negotiations with foreign powers for the recognition of the Confederacy.41 Almost on the hour, the silence of the fields around Gettysburg was broken by a gun on the Emmitsburg road.
 Before men had time to shape the question that rose in every mind, the echo of another cannon swelled from the same position.
 It was the agreed signal for the opening of the bombardment.42

 Instantly the gunners all along the line sprang to their loaded pieces, and in another moment the roar of the massed batteries shook the ridge.
 Orders were to fire in salvoes,43 and as the guns were discharged together, the concussion told of a coming terror that would make them long for the lesser dangers of Gaines's Mill and of Sharpsburg.
 Two or three miles away, waiting teamsters heard the windows rattle as if assailed by a sudden storm.44 The firing was a little high for the stone wall behind which the Federal infantry were huddled, but as the exploding shells struck p119 the ridge they hurled the earth into the air and shattered rocks that flew in fragments as deadly as the iron itself.45 Soon the Federal batteries opened, eighteen guns from the very grove Pickett was to charge, and up and down a line that lengthened until a front of fully two miles was blazing in answer.46 On their high trajectory, round shells could be plainly seen for the whole of their flight, but the rifled shell were visible only when they tumbled.47 Soon the smoke and the dust obscured the target and darkened the sun.
 Save for the odor and the long, sulphurous strata above the denser clouds, the scene resembled the centre of some furious thunderstorm.48 Now the Confederate shell found a caisson, and as its contents exploded with a roar and a flash of flame, the artillerists raised a yell that was plainly heard by the Federals.
 Now, in return, a Union missile struck in the waiting ranks of the infantry, and the stretcher-bearers rushed in to carry out the wounded, the men who never saw the other side of the hill.49